Back to Colorado

 Passed [**]

-Plain English: The amendment requires the Department of Local Affairs to publish guidance by December 31, 2027, to help local governments verify the status of nonprofit organizations that provide affordable housing.
+Plain English: This amendment requires the Department of Local Affairs to create and publish official instructions by December 31, 2027, to help local governments check if a nonprofit organization has a proven history of providing affordable housing.

 L.040